sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 There are three flavors of key:

-- `SettingKey[T]`: a key for a value computed once (the value is computed when loading the project, and kept around).
+- `SettingKey[T]`: a key for a value computed once (the value is computed when loading the subproject, and kept around).
 - `TaskKey[T]`: a key for a value, called a *task*, that has to be recomputed each time, potentially with side effects.
 - `InputKey[T]`: a key for a task that has command line arguments as